Bylaws

 8.1 Bylaws committee.

 A bylaws committee of five members will be appointed by the board of directors promptly after the annual meeting.
-Members of the bylaws committee must be members of the organization.
+A member of the bylaws committee must be a member of the organization and may not be an affiliate member.
 No more than one member of the committee may be a director.
 The duties of the bylaws committee are the following:

 1. to review each proposed amendment and edit for proper form and for consistency with the rest of the bylaws